-Hex color #000100 is a variation of "Black".
-It's labeled as "black".
-When humans think of black in brand logos, they might associate it with: sophistication, being slick, portable devices, technology, and having a sense of mystery.
+Hex color #000100 almost matches the color named "Black".
+It's described as "black".
+When people from western culture see black in marketing, they might associate it with: sophistication, being slick, portable devices, technology, and having a sense of mystery.
 The color typically isn't associated with energy.
-Vodafone, Oregon State University, and 68 others are using a color close to Black in their branding.
+Nationwide, LastPass, and 68 others are using a color close to Black in their branding.
 (Explore brands using Black).

 In RGB colorspace, the hexadecimal color #000100 is created using 0% red, 0.4% green, and 0% blue.
 In CMYK colorspace, you can make the color using 100% cyan, 0% magenta, 100% yellow, and 99.6% black.